vmmc2/Tourist/README.md

-# tourist-rs
+# tourist
-A series of code snippets related to competitive programming written in Rust.
-Named after the greatest competitive programmer
+A series of code snippets related to competitive programming written in C++ and Rust.
+Named after the greatest competitive programmer.